karl-denby/mongo-infra-docker/README.md

 ---

 ## Changelog
+- 2024-04-24 Set some defaults in conf-mms.properties so initial startup is faster
 - 2024-04-23 Added working nginx loadbalancer and squid proxy
 - 2024-04-22 Single command needed to do everything, added oplog/blockstores/metadata with resonable sizes
 - 2024-04-16 Confirmed working on ARM/M1/Aaarch64, updated docs, set aarch64 as default as most users of this project (80%) are using M1's to run test environments